ansible/ansible/docs/docsite/rst/guide_aci.rst

 By increasing the ``output_level`` to ``info``, the modules give access to the ``previous`` state of the object, but also the ``proposed`` and ``sent`` configuration payload.

 For troubleshooting purposes setting ``output_level: debug`` or defining environment variable ``ANSIBLE_DEBUG=1`` enables more detailed information on the actual APIC REST communication, incl. ``filter_string``, ``method``, ``response``, ``status`` and ``url``.

+.. note:: The module return values are documented in detail as part of each module's documentation.

 .. _aci_auth: